CPC40120 Certificate IV in Building and Construction (Building)

 You are required to attend classes for 20 hours per week for 40 study weeks (3 terms of 10 weeks), and 4 weeks of holidays.

-Class sessions include a mix of theory and practical activities with a focus on creating a real-life workplace.
-In addition to classroom-based learning, you will also need to complete 5 hours of additional, unsupervised study per week including general reading and research for assessments.
+In addition to classroom based learning, you will also need to complete 5 hours of additional, unsupervised study per week including general reading and research for assessments.

 Facilities and Equipment